-In casual American English, "Thank you for your prompt response to my inquiry" sounds like "THANGK yoo fer yer PRAHMPT ruh-SPAHNS tuh mahy ihn-KWAHY-ree".
-Several things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "Thank you for your prompt response to my inquiry" as "THANGK yoo fer yer PRAHMPT ruh-SPAHNS tuh mahy ihn-KWAHY-ree" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+It lands on prompt, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.